trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

      ![](/images/PlatformAdmin_Add_User_v8.png)

 If the user does *not* yet have a TAP account, TAP sends an email invitation to the user.
-For the user view of this process, [go here](/Account-Access/acctaccess_accessing.md).
+For the user view of this process, visit [Account access](/Account-Access/acctaccess_accessing.md).

 ##Deleting users from the organization